Rastikko/Rastikko.github.io/_posts/2016-05-04-flow-and-positioning.md

 Meaning that the offsetParent of `child-element` is `parent-container`.
 Last thing to note, even if relative position behaves like a static, it will allow you to define position attributes into the element.

 ## Flexible box
-Alternative, in CSS3 there is a new [flexbox module](https://www.w3.org/TR/css-flexbox-1/#flex-containers), flex layout allow us to to have a more controlled flow of the elements, allowing us to organize the flow of multiple elements in a more controlled way.
+Alternative, in CSS3 there is a new [flexbox module](https://www.w3.org/TR/css-flexbox-1/#flex-containers), flex layout allow us to have a more controlled flow of the elements, allowing us to organize the flow of multiple elements in a more controlled way.
 [Check this guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to know more about flexbox.

-Flexbox will allow us to align items around without completly breaking the normal flow of the elements (something that `float` would do).
+Flexbox will allow us to align items around without completely breaking the normal flow of the elements (something that `float` would do).

 You need to differentiate properties applied to the **parent**, like for example it will define the direction of the flex, how the children's will wrap empty space, how to justify content or how align the items.
 Here an example of the css for a parent: